BhartiMisha/food-delivery/README.md

 # 🥘 food-delivery
    Foodopedia is a website providing users to order there convenient food from the active and featured categories.
    Admins can perform the following things
-   - Add,delete or update admins
+   - Add, delete or update admins
-   - add,delete or upadte food and categories
+   - add, delete or update food and categories

 ## Installation